 |Occupational Health and Safety Policy ||https://www.munjalshowa.net/wp-content/uploads/2021/02/ Occupational-Health-and-Safety-Policy.pdf |

 Your Directors place on record their appreciation of the co-operation and supportextended to the Company by Government of India State Governments of Haryana andUttarakhand other local authorities bankers suppliers customers and other stakeholderswhose continued support has been a source of strength to the Company.
 The continueddedication and sense of commitment shown by the employees at all levels during the yeardeserve special mention.

-The Directors also place on record their appreciation for the valuable assistance andguidance extended to the Company by Showa Corporation Japan and for the encouragement andassurance which our collaborator has provided from time to timefor the growth and development of the Company.
+The Directors also place on record their appreciation for the valuable assistance andguidance extended to the Company by Showa Corporation and Hitachi Astemo Ltd. Japan andfor the encouragement and assurance which our collaborator has provided from time to timefor the growth and development of the Company.